conduitl/csv_lesson/README.md

 console.log('File written to: ' + 'output/consolidated.csv');
 ```

+1. This is a more difficult JavaScript pattern that takes some getting use to.
+The `forEach` function takes another function as an argument e.g. `filenames.forEach( doSomething )` where `doSomething` is a function.
+In this case the `(file, index, array) => {...}` is our function.
+Before the arrow `=>`, we have three parameters.
+The first one, `file`, refers to the array element being processed in the `filenames` array as before. `index` refers to the current index being processed in the array. `array` refers to the entire array itself.

+2. We use the `index` parameter to tell us whether or not we are reading our first file.
+If the `index` is `0`, then we are.

+3. We the `array` parameter to tell us the length of the array.
+This is valuable information and will be put to use later.

+4. We also use the `array` parameter to log the contents of the array, which is the list of files in our folder.
+It makes sense to do this only one time.

+5. Lastly, we get the program to tell us which `index` is currently being process and which `file` that index corresponds to.

 <a name="l9"></a>__Listing 9 - Manipulating the file data__  | [return to top](#)
 ```JavaScript
 const fs = require('fs');